Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Can I take paracetamol if I’m pregnant?

-Paracetamol is widely used during pregnancy.
-Paracetamol readily crosses the placenta, but doesn’t appear to raise the chance of birth differences or bad pregnancy outcomes.
+Paracetamol can be used during pregnancy.
+Paracetamol crosses the placenta but doesn’t appear to raise the chance of birth differences or bad pregnancy outcomes.

 As with any medicine taken during pregnancy, you should get medical advice before taking paracetamol.